openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 - Otherwise, the result is the value that rounds toward zero by using IEEE 754 *round-toward-zero* mode.

+A numeric casting conversion from an integer type (or char) to smaller integer type (or char) *I* discards all bits except the *N* lowest ones, where *N* is the number of bites used to represent type *I*.
+This conversion can loose information about the magnitude of the numeric value, also the sign of the resulting value can differ from the sign of the original value.

 .. index::
    IEEE 754

 |